mindbit/mailfilter/README.md

 handle the connection.
 Therefore, the JavaScript environment is completely isolated from the other connections.

-When a worked process is started as described above, a SmtpServer instance is created automatically.
+When a worker process is started as described above, a SmtpServer instance is created automatically.
 The low-level logic of the SMTP protocol is built into the Mailfilter engine, and various properties of the SmtpServer instance are populated automatically, such as headers, the envelope sender, recipient